Translation invariance, topology, and protection of criticality in chains of interacting anyons: Anyonic states and operators

 To construct a diagrammatic representation of the periodic translation operator in an ``outside'' basis, we will proceed somewhat differently.
 This time, let us begin with a state written in basis $B_2$ and constructed in the region ``outside'' the torus.
 First, we map this state to the \textit{n}+2-punctured sphere.
 We then perform a further mapping of this sphere to the infinite plane, to obtain the situation depicted in \fref{fig:planetopview}(i) where the arrangement of punctures is shown on the plane of the page.

 Introducing a fusion tree for this arrangement of punctures, as shown in \fref{fig:planetopview}(ii), it is easy to construct the appropriate translation operator on the infinite plane [\fref{fig:planetopview}(iii)].
 This operator maps states in the basis of \fref{fig:planetopview}(ii) to states in the basis of \fref{fig:planetopview}(iv), in which the anyon $a_n$ is explicitly braided around the south polar puncture.
-The equivalent operator on the torus in basis $B_2$ is given in \fref{fig:torustranslation_throughloop}, where anyon $a_n$ is seen to braid \emph{through} the loop which carries the flux through the torus.
+The equivalent operator on the torus in the ``outside'' version of basis $B_2$ is given in \fref{fig:torustranslation_throughloop}, where anyon $a_n$ is seen to braid \emph{through} the loop which carries the flux through the torus.

 This may also be intuitively understood by explicitly constructing the fusion tree in the ``outside'' space, as shown in \fref{fig:torustranslation_intuit}, and observing that during periodic translation of the punctures, one anyon is necessarily threaded through the loop of the fusion tree.
 Interestingly, and in contrast with bases constructed ``inside'' the torus, the translation operator for a basis ``outside'' the torus can be implemented entirely in terms of local operations once the state has been mapped to the equivalent sphere.
 This approach can not be applied to ``inside'' bases, as reversing the surgery process given in \fref{fig:spheretotorus2} involves cutting the ring of anyons, and this leaves the process of periodic translation on the equivalent sphere undefined.

-Once again, notice that in either basis, the translation operator on the torus respects the arrow of time of the associated 2+1D TQFT: In Figs.~\ref{fig:torustranslate} and \ref{fig:torustranslation_throughloop} the trajectories of the punctures are all monotonic in the vertical direction.
+Once again, notice that in either basis, the translation operator on the torus respects the arrow of time of the associated 2+1D TQFT: In Figs.~\ref{fig:torustranslate} and \ref{fig:torustranslation_throughloop} the trajectories of the punctures during periodic translation are all monotonic in the vertical direction.